Chapter 609 — Criminal Code

 Burglary

-Defines burglary in Minnesota across four degrees.
-First-degree burglary (up to 20 years) involves entering an occupied …
+This section defines burglary in Minnesota across four degrees.
+First-degree burglary (up to 20 years) involves entering …

 609.583